Mary Worth: Parodies

 In a FoxTrot strip, the characters are discussing how many comic strips that day have jokes based on golf.
 Jason comments: "I loved Mary Worth's line about sand traps."
 In another FoxTrot strip, after being bombarded by Jason's suggestions, the newspapers give Mary Worth vampire fangs.
 In a Pearls Before Swine strip, Rat, on steroids, decides he "will kick Mary Worth's &#$*%!"

-In a Far Side strip, two characters, both of whom are styled after Mary Worth characters, are seen at the door of a typical Far Side character (with a pet cow and snake), who remarks that they must be looking for "Apartment 3-G or Mary Worth or one of those other serious cartoons".
+In a Far Side strip, two characters, both of whom are styled after Mary Worth characters, are seen at the door of a typical Far Side character (with a pet cow and snake), who tells them "You must be looking for "Apartment 3-G or Mary Worth or one of those other serious cartoons".
 In an Over the Hedge Sunday strip, Verne ends with "Maybe Mary Worth needs a pet turtle" (signifying his frustration with his co-characters' disconnection from reality) after RJ and Hammy discusses rather surrealistically around the life of missing socks, as if the socks were individual life forms on their own.

 An issue of The Fabulous Furry Freak Brothers features a Mary Worth strip with a comatose Mary.
 Fat Freddy's Cat comments that she hasn't been the same since her stroke.

 In response to readers of The Times newspaper in Shreveport, Louisiana, voting to drop Mary Worth, the comic strip The New Adventures of Queen Victoria devoted its September 25–29, 2007 strips to Victoria planning Mary's funeral.

 The strip was spoofed as "Mary Worthless" on a 1975 episode of The Carol Burnett Show.

+A parody of the Defenders of the Earth cartoon, called Protectors of the Earth, is made up of comic strip characters Dr. Rex Morgan, Mary Worth, Garfield and Mark Trail.